The Institute for P-20 Initiatives conducts Roadrunner for a Day, UTSA campus tours for elementary and middle school students.

 Roadrunner for a Day lasts approximately two hours and consists of a campus tour and scavenger hunt, a P-20 Institute presentation, and UTSA student/alumni panel.

-Spring 2019 dates for tours will be posted mid-January.
+Spring 2019 tour dates are now available.
+Please select one of the links below to book a Roadrunner for a Day tour at either our main or downtown campus.
 P-20 Initiatives does not conduct guided tours in May, during UTSA final exams, and during large on-campus events.

 Can’t make it to a Roadrunner for a Day Tour?
 Check out our Self-Guided Tours.